There's no one-size-fits-all solution for calls-to-action (CTAs), especially when you have multiple audiences perusing your website at any given time.

 Now you know what a CTA is, here's a list of CTAs that will benefit your website.

 As mentioned earlier, calls-to-action are crucial to generating leads from your website.
 Since you're trying to turn visitors into leads via these CTAs, you'll want to place them in any spot on your website with a high percentage of new visitors.

 The best place for a lead generation CTAs is on blog.
 Specifically, you should add a CTA at the end of the blog post, in the sidebar, and as a floating banner in the corner.

-The most popular place people put these types of CTAs is on their blog -- at the end of their posts, in the sidebar, and maybe even as a floating banner in the corner.
-To be successful, these CTAs should be eye-catching and effectively communicate the value of clicking on it -- visitors should know exactly what to expect when they get to the landing page the CTA points to.
+Successful CTAs are eye-catching and effectively communicate the value of clicking on it.
+In other words, visitors should know exactly what to expect when they get to the landing page the CTA points to.

-And once your visitors get to your landing page, they'll need to do two more things before they can be registered as a lead: fill out a form and click on a button to submit their information to your contacts database.
+Let's say your visitor get to your landing page — there are still two more things they need to do to register as a lead.
+Your visitor still need to fill out a form and click on a button to submit their information to your contacts database.

-Since your visitors are sooooo close to becoming a lead, you don't want them to slip through the cracks with a lackluster submit button.
-Therefore, it's crucial to trade out your "submit" button copy for something more actionable and specific to the marketing offer they are about to give their information for.
+Instead, trade out your "submit" button copy for something more actionable and specific to the marketing offer they are about exchange information for.

-See how the lead capture form and button below are much more actionable and engaging than a "submit" button?
+The lead capture form and button below are much more actionable and engaging than a simple "submit" button.
+If you're interested in crafting a form for your site, HubSpot has a free online form builder here.

-In any place you display a feed of content -- your blog, your customer case study page, or even your press newsroom -- you probably don't want to display the whole post one the home page.
-Entice your homepage viewers to click on individual posts by featuring the first few paragraphs of your content followed by a "read more" CTA.
+You need to entice your homepage viewers to click on individual posts by featuring the first few paragraphs of your content followed by a "read more" CTA.